sabbirakash/Apple_Store_Sales_SQL_Data_Analysis/README.md

 16. Determine the percentage chance of receiving warranty claims after each purchase for each country.
 17. Analyze the year-by-year growth ratio for each store.
 18. Calculate the correlation between product price and warranty claims for products sold in the last five years, segmented by price range.
-19. Identify the store with the highest percentage of "Paid Repaired" claims relative to total claims filed.
+19. Identify the store with the highest percentage of "Completed" claims relative to total claims filed.
 20. Write a query to calculate the monthly running total of sales for each store over the past four years and compare trends during this period.
 21. Analyze product sales trends over time, segmented into key periods: from launch to 6 months, 6-12 months, 12-18 months, and beyond 18 months.